-[15] In convective clouds, entrained vapor at lower levels is lifted and eventually descends after losing its buoyancy.
-During its uplifting and condensation, formation of cloud liquid water and cloud ice take place, whereas evaporation from the particle takes place during its descent.
-Therefore convection plays a key role in the vertical mixing of isotopes in subgrid scales.
-In stratiform clouds, by contrast, the volume of large-scale condensation and evaporation is calculated downward from the top of the clouds.
+5 In convective clouds, entrained vapor at lower levels is lifted and eventually of cloud liquid water and cloud ice take place, whereas evaporation from the particle takes place during its descent.
+Therefore, convection plays a key role in the vertical mixing of isotopes in sub-grid scales.
+In stratiform clouds, by contrast, the volume of large scale condensation and evaporation is calculated downward from the top of the clouds.
 Isotopic ratios of these two different types of precipitation are saved as well as those of atmospheric vapor in each layer and evaporation flux.